alxers/book_of_proof/7_chapter.md

 Proof.
 (Direct) Suppose a, b in N.
 Consider set A = { ax + by : x, y in Z }.
 This set contains positive, negative integers and 0 (Let y = 0, then x ranges over all integers.
 Then ax + by = ax ranges over all multiples of a).
 Let d be the smallest positive element in A. Then d has a form d = ak + bl for some k, l in Z.
+Show that d = gcd(a, b).
+First show that d is a common divisor of a and b and then that it's the greatest common divisor.
+To see that d | a we use the divison algorithm.
+a = qd + r